Oneo64/Starlattice/NationsAndOrganizations/KagalarianEmpire.md

 	- **Armour:** A Kevlar jacket worn under the surcoat, which covers the torso, thighs, and upper arms.
  - **Combative high-rank uniforms:** A military-grade power armour painted black, with a blue Kagalarian Insignia on the front and back.
 Removing/not having the default modules is punishable, but additional modules may be added, except for point laser defences.
  - **Nameplates:** All military personnel, soldiers included, have a nameplate placed at the top middle of their surcoat/overcoat, where their chests are.
 The nameplate displays their Kagalarian names (which are in Cyrillic), except for clones, whose nameplates will display their ID.
+ - **Gloves:** All weapon-bearing military personnel, soldiers included, will be given a set of heat-resistant gloves and are required to wear them when handling their weapon to prevent accidental burn injury.

 A formal uniform is worn by high-ranked military personnel (the emperor, commanders, high commanders) when they are sent as military representatives or sent to a meeting in another nation, faction, or power.
 This is done to appear as less threatening and as less intimidating as possible.